midnightntwrk/midnight-architecture/proposals/0022-cross-contract-calls.md

 - **ZKIR v3** currently has a minimal type system: `Native` (a BLS12-381 scalar field element) and `JubjubPoint`.
   When the Compact compiler emits ZKIR, structured types are flattened into sequences of field elements.
   For example, given struct `struct A { u: Field }`, the structs `struct C { w: Field, x: A }` and a `struct D { y: A, z: Field }` compile to the same ZKIR representation (a sequence of `Field` values), even though they are distinct Compact types with different subtyping relationships.
+  _[KSM: ZKIR will have a much richer type system, see the ZKIR v3 proposal.
+  The actual type system we are implementing is even better than what's in the proposal.]_
 - **The Field Aligned Binary (FAB) format** describes the physical layout of values as sequences of field elements and byte strings.
   FAB alignment descriptors distinguish between `Field`, `Bytes { length }`, and `Compress` atoms, but they do not preserve semantic type distinctions.
   A struct and a tuple with the same field types have the same FAB alignment.